 Chairman, President, and CEO

 Mr. Iannini has over 25 years of investment banking/financial experience.
 He has held senior positions at Salomon Brothers, Schroder Wertheim, Barrington Associates, a division of Wells Fargo Securities and Greif & Co.
 During his career, Mr. Iannini has executed over 200 transactions for both large capitalization public companies such as Avon Products, Xerox, Eastman Kodak, Toys R Us, Hilton Hotels and Textron as well as for small and medium-size entrepreneurial and private businesses.
-In 2013 the Los Angeles Business Journal named Mr. Iannini as one of the most influential M&A advisors who has advised on some of the biggest, most challenging and important transactions in the region.
+In 2013 and 2018 the Los Angeles Business Journal named Mr. Iannini as one of the most influential M&A advisors who has advised on some of the biggest, most challenging and important transactions in the region.
 Mr. Iannini has been quoted and interviewed many times in various publications regarding his expertise in mergers and acquisitions.
 Such publications include The Deal, Variety, The Wall Street Journal, Los Angeles Times and Los Angeles Business Journal.

-In terms of mergers and acquisitions, Mr. Iannini has worked on both domestic and cross-border transactions including the sale/restructuring of Security Pacific Asia Bank Ltd. for Bank of America, the sale of Avon's Direct Response Division, Textron's acquisition of Cessna and the sale of the Petrie stake in Toys R Us; among many others.
-He has expertise in completing transactions in a variety of industries including consumer products, aerospace/defense, consumer services, manufacturing, distribution, technology, business services, retail, hospitality, healthcare and financial services.
+In terms of mergers and acquisitions, Mr. Iannini has worked on both domestic and cross-border transactions including the sale/restructuring of Security Pacific Asia Bank Ltd. for Bank of America, the sale of Avon's Apparel Fashion Division, Textron's acquisition of Cessna and the sale of the Petrie stake in Toys R Us; among many others.
+He has expertise in completing transactions in a variety of industries including consumer products, aerospace/defense, consumer services, manufacturing, distribution, technology, business services, retail, hospitality, health care and financial services.
 Middle-market transactions completed by Mr. Iannini include the sale/recapitalization of Intercontinental Art to Madison Dearborn, the sale/recapitalization of KBell Socks to Compass Equity, the sale of Arrow Paper and Food to U.S Foodservice, the sale of Entertainment Data to AC Nielsen, the acquisition of Bushman's of Australia by Channell Commercial Corporation, the acquisitions of RMS Electronics, Standby-Electronics (Canada) and A.C.
 Egerton Holdings PLC (United Kingdom) by Channell Commercial Corporation as well as the acquisitions of Meridian Technology and Carbon Copy Ltd. by Microcom; among many others.
 In terms of financing, Mr. Iannini has worked on transactions, which have raised over $5 billion of public and private common equity, preferred equity, senior debt and subordinated debt.